matter-labs/era-contracts/docs/bridging/bridgehub/overview.md

 For the purpose of this document, it is enough to treat the Asset Router as a blackbox that is responsible for processing escrowing funds on the source chain and minting them on the destination chain.

 > For those that are aware of the [previous zkSync architecture](https://github.com/code-423n4/2024-03-zksync/blob/main/docs/Smart%20contract%20Section/L1%20ecosystem%20contracts.md), its role is similar to L1SharedBridge that we had before.
 Note, however, that it is a different contract with much enhanced functionality.
 Also, note that the L1SharedBridge will NOT be upgraded to the L1AssetRouter.
-For more detials about migration, please check out [the migration doc](../../upgrade-history/gateway_upgrade/gateway_diff_review.md).
+For more details about migration, please check out [the migration doc](../../upgrade-history/gateway_upgrade/gateway_diff_review.md).

 ### Handling base tokens

 On L2, _a base token_ (not to be consfused with a _native token_, i.e. an ERC20 token with a main contract on the chain) is the one that is used for `msg.value` and it is managed at `L2BaseToken` system contract.
 We need its logic to be strictly defined in `L2BaseToken`, since the base asset is expected to behave the exactly the same as ether on EVM.
 For now this token contract does not support base minting and burning of the asset, nor further customization.

-In other words, in the current release base assets can only be transfered through `msg.value`.
+In other words, in the current release base assets can only be transferred through `msg.value`.
 They can also only be minted when they are backed 1-1 on L1.

 ## L1→L2 communication via `Bridgehub.requestL2TransactionDirect`